exakat/exakat/docs/Development.rst

 * PropertyIsNot : Docs for PropertyIsNot

-* Raw : Docs for Raw
+* Range : Limit the results to the values ranking from a-th to b-th.

+* Raw : Runs a raw gremlin query.
+The query shall be a step, without any '.' before or after.

 * RegexIs : apply a regex on the property